playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 )
 ```

-Now any controller or component that wants to use WS will have to add the following imports and then declare a dependency on the `WSClient`:
+Now any controller or component that wants to use WS will have to add the following imports and then declare a dependency on the `WSClient` type to use dependency injection:

 @[ws-controller](code/javaguide/ws/Application.java)